kyclark/tiny_python_projects/picnic/README.md

 Write a Python program called `picnic.py` that accepts one or more positional arguments as the items to bring on a picnic.
 In response, print "You are bringing ..." where "..." should be replaced according to the number of items where:

-1. If one item, just state, e.g., if "chips" then "You are bringing chips."
+1. If one item, just state, e.g., if `chips` then "You are bringing chips."
-2. If two items, put "and" in between, e.g., if "chips soda" then "You are bringing chips and soda."
+2. If two items, put "and" in between, e.g., if `chips soda` then "You are bringing chips and soda."
-3. If three or more items, place commas between all the items INCLUDING BEFORE THE FINAL "and" BECAUSE WE USE THE OXFORD COMMA, e.g., if "chips soda cupcakes" then "You are bringing chips, soda, and cupcakes."
+3. If three or more items, place commas between all the items INCLUDING BEFORE THE FINAL "and" BECAUSE WE USE THE OXFORD COMMA, e.g., if `chips soda cupcakes` then "You are bringing chips, soda, and cupcakes."

 ````
 $ ./picnic.py